Boise Tire Removal

 What to expect when hiring a removal service:

 Large/commercial jobs (50+ tires): Bulk pricing kicks in.
-Per-tire costs can drop to $3-6 for large quantities of standard tires.
+Per-tire costs are lowest at this volume for standard tires.

 Mixed tire types: Jobs with a mix of passenger, truck, and specialty tires get quoted based on the specific inventory.